Adam Hollioake

-Adam John Hollioake (born 5 September 1971) is a professional athlete who is the only international cricketer to compete professionally as a Mixed Martial Artist.
-He has also competed as a professional boxer.
-However he is most well known as a cricketing all-rounder who played for Surrey and England.
-He captained Surrey from 1997 until 2003, winning three County Championships, and led the England cricket team in One Day Internationals.
+Adam John Hollioake (born 5 September 1971) is a former cricketer who represented England and is now a cricket coach.
+He has also competed as a professional boxer and had one fight as a mixed martial artist.
+Hollioake is currently head coach at Kent County Cricket Club.

+As a player, he was an all-rounder who played for Surrey and England.
+He captained Surrey from 1997 until 2003, winning three County Championships, and led England in One Day Internationals.
 He was named one of the Wisden Cricketers of the Year in 2003.
+His brother, Ben, also played for England.

 Since retiring from cricket in 2004, Hollioake has spent his time involved in charitable and media work as well as owning a property development business.
 He moved to Perth, Western Australia and later to Queensland.
 His property company, the Hollioake Group, collapsed in 2010.
-As of 2018, he works as a cricket coach in Afghanistan and for the England Lions.
+As a cricket coach he has worked with Pakistan, England Lions, Queensland and Surrey.

 Early life

 Hollioake was born in Melbourne in 1971 and grew up in the mining town of Ballarat, where his family had lived for five generations.
 His father, an engineer, had played cricket for local sides, but Hollioake showed a preference for Australian Rules Football while attending St Patrick's College, Ballarat.
 The family moved to England in 1983 for 2 years where Hollioake attended St George's College in Weybridge.
-He would then move to Hong Kong for 3 years where he honed his cricketing skills and then back to Australia where he attended Wesley College where brother Ben would later study.
+He then moved to Hong Kong for 3 years, and then back to Australia, where he attended Wesley College, where his brother Ben later studied.